Glenarm is one of the nine glens of Antrim.

-There is currently an outbreak of Japanese Larch tree disease (P. ramorum).
-Visitors should pay attention to signage providing information on biosecurity measures which are needed to help prevent the spread of this disease.
+There is an outbreak of Japanese Larch tree disease (P. ramorum).
+Visitors should pay attention to signage with information on biosecurity measures which are needed to help prevent the spread of this disease.

 For more information on preventing the spread of tree disease, visit the following page: